ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 * Clang does not support the ``naked`` attribute on C functions, breaking the Linux startup (out of scope).
 * Target triple ending with eabi is not considered an ELF target.
-* Revision 0.1 only: set the correct floating-point endianness when building with Clang.

 ### LLVM:
 * Recognize $@ in a config file argument to mean the directory of the config